dschadow/JavaSecurity/README.md

 This repository contains several Java web applications and command line applications covering different security topics.

 #Web Applications in Detail
 Using Mozilla Firefox as browser is strongly recommended.
-The smaller web applications all come with a ready to use **Tomcat7 Maven plugin** which should be started via **mvn tomcat7:run-war**.
+The smaller web applications all come with a ready to use **Tomcat7 Maven plugin** which can be started via **mvn tomcat7:run-war**.
+The web applications which require a **Servlet 3.1** capable server contain the **Jetty Maven plugin** which can be started via **mvn jetty:run-war**.

 ##application-intrusion-detection